 - And solve the bottlenecks faced by our fraud prevention team?

-One option is to look at third party fraud prevention tools.
+One option is to look at a third-party fraud prevention solution.
 Of course, it adds another cost layer to your budget.
 There is also a risk factor when trying new solutions.

 But it should essentially be easy enough to calculate your ROI and quickly see if it is worth it for your organization.

 For one-time costs, you will only have to take into account: